Louisville District employee earns place on All-Guard Marathon team

 |0

-This work, Louisville District employee earns place on All-Guard Marathon team [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Louisville District employee earns place on All-Guard Marathon team, by Michael Maddox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.